Uberspace/lab/source/guide_gitlab.rst

 Under normal cirumstances the nginx weberver communicates over a socket with gitlab-workhorse but since we don't have the option to install a nginx configuration file to set this up and apache doesn't support reverse proxying to sockets we use a tcp port on the loopback interface.
-Make sure that the port 8181 isn't occupied by another processes.
+Make sure that port 8181 isn't occupied by another processes.
 I'll refer to it as ``GITLAB_WORKHORSE_PORT``.